 Projects

-Children have the right to mental health
+Children have a right to mental health

-How does trauma arise?
+How does trauma develop?

-Trauma work and trauma support – What does Terre des Hommes do
+Trauma work and trauma support – What does Terre des Hommes do?

-Terre des Hommes works with children and young people through trauma work and psychosocial support (MHPSS), helping them to move from survival mode—saving themselves and others—to a calmer state of recovery and regeneration.
+Terre des Hommes works through trauma work and psychosocial support (MHPSS) for children and young people, helping them to move from survival mode – saving themselves and others – to a calmer state, to recover and regenerate.

 Your contact person